 "The #MeToo movement has offered a forum for both women and men to tell the world their experiences have not been forgotten.
 The abuse could have occurred recently or may have occurred 50 years ago.
 Their abuse may have included harassment or may have been sexual assault in the first degree, but they have not forgotten," says RCCM's Director of Victim Services Peggy Pisano.
 "I feel the #MeToo movement continues to be an empowering opportunity to join a chorus of victims who may never have told anyone before or may have indeed reported their experience to authorities.
 While at the national level, only 20% of sexual assault victims ever make a report to police, The RCCM is here to listen and help."

 A third local organization that helps survivors of sexual assault shorten the time from crime to healing is Jane Doe No More.
 Founder and President, Donna Palomba, knows firsthand what the people coming to her organization seeking help are going through.
-She too, is also a victim of sexual assault.
+She

 "In the weeks and months following my assault, I was re-victimized by the very system put in place to protect and serve me - an innocent victim," Palomba says in a "Message from the Founder" on the organization's website.
 "On top of the pain and suffering associated with the crime, the abuse afterward rendered my healing all the more difficult."
 In 2017, Jane Doe No More celebrated 10 years of service to sexual assault survivors.